DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Related Works

 \subsection{Novel-View Synthesis}

-Novel-view synthesis aims to generate images rendered under a novel target camera pose from given source images.
-Recent novel-view synthesis works such as ~\cite{Li_2023_CVPR,liu2023robust,yu2023hifi,tang2023make,sun2023dreamcraft3d,yu2024viewcrafter} may achieve a similar goal to create a stereo pair of a given scene, but they require scene-specific optimization which is not suitable to apply on video data.
-Another branch of works~\cite{shriram2024realmdreamer,chung2023luciddreamer,zhang2024text2nerf} uses depth-warping to synthesize novel views and refines the warped images.
-These approaches may suffer from artifacts in the inpainted regions.
-More importantly, handling video-based novel view synthesis may additionally require temporal consistency.
-CVD~\citep{kuang2024cvd} utilized a cross-video synchronization module to directly generate multi-view videos given a target camera trajectory.
-Another line of work~\citep{yu20244real,bahmani20244dfy,zhang20244diffusion} explicitly constructed 3D scenes along with temporal changes.
-Although they can generate novel videos, the domain is limited to simple object-centric scenes and lower visual quality.
-It still remains a challenge to generate novel-view videos with complex visual content.
+Novel-view synthesis task aims to generate images from new camera perspectives based on one or more source images.
+Recent novel-view synthesis works such as ~\cite{Li_2023_CVPR,liu2023robust,yu2023hifi,tang2023make,sun2023dreamcraft3d,yu2024viewcrafter,bai2024syncammaster} demonstrate good results in creating a stereo pair of a given scene.
+However, these methods require scene-specific optimization, which limits their applicability to video data.
+Another category of approaches~\cite{shriram2024realmdreamer,chung2023luciddreamer,zhang2024text2nerf} employs the depth-warping technique to synthesize novel views and subsequently refines the warped images.
+These approaches suffer from visual artifacts in inpainted regions, particularly in complex scenes with large disparities or occlusions.
+More importantly, these methods cannot enforce temporal consistency, which is an important requirement for handling video-based novel-view synthesis.
+The Collaborative Video Diffusion (CVD) technique~\citep{kuang2024cvd} utilized a cross-video synchronization module to directly generate multi-view videos for predefined camera trajectories.
+Another line of work~\citep{yu20244real,bahmani20244dfy,zhang20244diffusion} focuses on explicit 3D scene construction with temporal dynamics, enabling the generation of novel-view videos.
+However, these methods are limited to simple object-centric scenes and struggle with complex scenes.
+In contrast, our task is not arbitrary viewpoint synthesis.
+We target epipolar-constrained stereoscopic video generation, a more structured and geometrically grounded problem.
+By leveraging a pretrained video prior, we achieve stereoscopic video generation without requiring stereo supervision or scene-specific optimization.